rjshap/AutoSharesAPI/rest-api/trading-api/code-samples.md

 	token = 'uninitialized'

-	username = "your username in ETNA Trader" password = "your password in ETNA Trader"
+	username = "your username in AutoShares"
+	password = "your password in AutoShares"

 	def initialAuth(self):
 	    #Creating a POST request